William Ouseley

-Sir William Ouseley HFRSE FSAScot (1767September, 1842), was a British orientalist.
+Sir William Ouseley HFRSE FSAScot (1767 – September 1842), was a British orientalist.

 Early life

-Ouseley was born in Monmouthshire, the eldest son of Captain Ralph Ouseley and his wife Elizabeth (born Holland).
-He was tutored at home in the company of his brother, Gore and his cousin, Gideon Ouseley.
+Ouseley was born in Monmouthshire, the eldest son of Captain Ralph Ouseley and his wife Elizabeth (nee Holland).
+He was tutored at home alongside his brother, Gore and his cousin, Gideon Ouseley.
 All three had notable careers.

-In 1787 he went to Paris to learn French, and there laid the foundation of his interest in Persian literature.
-In 1788 he became a cornet, a junior cavalry officer, in the 8th regiment of dragoons.
-At the end of 1794 he sold his commission and went to Leiden to study Persian.
+In 1787, he went to Paris to learn French, where he laid the foundation for his interest in Persian literature.
+In 1788, he became a cornet, a junior cavalry officer, in the 8th regiment of dragoons.
+At the end of 1794, he sold his commission and went to Leiden to study Persian.

 Marriage and family life

-In 1798 he was in Crickhowell where he eventually would publish his Travels and have them locally printed.
+In 1798, he was in Crickhowell, where he eventually published his Travels and had them locally printed.

-He had married Julia Frances Irving in 1796 and had a large number of children.
-The eldest was Sir William Gore Ouseley who was a diplomat in South America and a renowned artist.
+He married Julia Frances Irving in 1796 and had a large number of children.
+The eldest was Sir William Gore Ouseley, who became a diplomat in South America and a renowned artist.

 Knighted

-In 1800, Charles Lord Cornwallis (1738–1805), who from 1786 to 1793 had been Governor-General of India, had him knighted in recognition of his promotion of oriental studies.
+In 1800, Charles Lord Cornwallis (1738–1805), who had been Governor-General of India from 1786 to 1793, knighted him in recognition of his promotion of oriental studies.

 Published works

-In 1795 he published Persian Miscellanies; in 1797–1799, Oriental Collections; in 1799, Epitome of the Ancient History of Persia; in 1800, The Oriental Geography of Ebn Haukal (The Oriental Geography of Ibn Hawqal);and in 1801, a translation of the Bakhtiyar-nama entitled Bakhtiyar Nama and Observations on Some Medals and Gems.
-He received the degree of LL.D. from the University of Dublin in 1797, and in 1800 he was knighted.
+In 1795, he published Persian Miscellanies; in 1797–1799, Oriental Collections; in 1799, Epitome of the Ancient History of Persia; in 1800, The Oriental Geography of Ebn Haukal (The Oriental Geography of Ibn Hawqal); and in 1801, a translation of the Bakhtiyar-nama entitled Bakhtiyar Nama and Observations on Some Medals and Gems.
+He received the degree of LL.D. from Trinity College Dublin in 1797, and in 1800, he was knighted.